NEISSproject/tf_neiss/REFACTORING.md

 # util/flags
 * Avoid global variables
-    * Global FLAGS dangerous, especially when overwriting on reload in e.g. trainer/trainer_base
+    * Global FLAGS and global_parser is/are dangerous, especially when overwriting on reload in e.g. trainer/trainer_base
         * Can lead to horrible to debug bugs
         * I even had a bug related to this when trying to get the  triangle2d example running: missing flags.FLAGS.parse_flags() at the end of the flags section in generate_train_data_2d_triangle_TFR.py
         * rather pass the unparsed parser around and parse it finally in the train() method
-    * get rid of global_parser
-        * make all the helper methods
 * add_argument wrappers: Rather complicated wrapping without much benefit
     * In any case it should not modify a global parser but modify a parser passed to the function.
     * Could well be methods of your class inheriting argparse.ArgumentParser